 If you've ever stepped in a mole hole and twisted your ankle, you know why moles are unwelcome guests.
 More expensive landscapes like resorts and golf courses often report mole damage, which they can't afford not to fix.
 The best way to get rid of mole populations is to prevent them in the first place.
 Wildlife X Team® can help!
 Call (817) 431-3007 today!

 More About Moles

-- Moles are a small mammals that are most well known for living in tunnels underground.
-Moles are commonly found in Europe, Asia, South Africa and North America although there are oddly no moles inhabiting Ireland.
+- Moles are small mammals that are most well known for living in tunnels underground.
+Moles are commonly found in Europe, Asia, South Africa, and North America although there are oddly no moles inhabiting Ireland.